iaacornus/workstation_setup/silverblue_setup.md

 sudo rpm-ostree install akmod-nvidia
 ```

 `sudo` was used since there are scripts needed to be run by the installation, such as kernel recompilation, be sure to wait at least 5 minutes before reboot.
-And check your nvidia install with `modinfo -F version nvidia`, it should give the version number of your driver such as `510.60.02`, not `stderr`.
+And after reboot, check your nvidia install with `modinfo -F version nvidia`, it should give the version number of your driver such as `510.60.02`, not `stderr`.

 ### Other apps